Michalis Sarris shared his opinion about past events that is happening now, and that waiting for Cyprus in the near future.

 - Why, in your opinion, should start talking about the economic recovery of the Republic of Cyprus?

-- Cornerstone - a return of confidence in Cyprus.
-March events have undermined the country's banking system, investment and consumer spending declined, long-term relationships between banks and their customers have been severed.
-This is a serious problem, and above all, we need to restore confidence in the country.
-It is also necessary to continue the fulfillment of the conditions of the agreements reached with our creditors.
-Some success has been mainly in matters of reducing government spending and control budget.
-However, the most difficult - to carry out serious reforms, "restart" the economy.
-In this way we will meet enough obstacles.
-I think people are not ready for the economic recovery to experience deprivation, even short-term.
-Unfortunately, after a large number of errors is impossible to go directly to the economic rostu.V What are the reasons?
+- The cornerstone is the return of confidence in Cyprus.
+March events undermined the country's banking system, investment and consumer spending declined, long-term relationships between banks and their customers were severed.
+This is a serious problem, and first of all we need to restore confidence in the country.
+It is also necessary to continue to fulfill the terms of agreements reached with our creditors.
+Some successes already exist, mainly in matters of reducing government spending and controlling the budget.
+However, the most difficult thing is to carry out serious reforms, "restart" the economy.
+On this way, we will encounter enough obstacles.
+As it seems to me, people are not ready for the sake of economic recovery to experience deprivation, albeit short-term.
+Unfortunately, after a large number of errors, it is impossible to go directly to economic growth.
+Why?

 - What, in your opinion, was the biggest mistake?

-- First of all, we made an unacceptable increase in the budget deficit, without regard to the serious crisis in the euro area and the rest of the world.
-We have repeatedly warned about the upcoming challenges, but the deficit and the national debt increased too quickly, the banks gave loans indiscriminately, and then the government has not been able to help.
-Such a situation, no one would envy.
-In recent years, the volume of commercial loans in Cyprus grew to very large sizes.
-When 10% surge in the economy (in nominal terms), credit supply increased by 25%.
-It should not be, especially if the funds are used to finance a limited number of industries, including construction.
-Typical format lending in Cyprus - on the basis of the value of real property, are pledged as security.
-And if the value of this property falls, start a big problem.
+- First of all, we allowed an inadmissible growth of the budget deficit, without looking at the serious crisis in the euro area and the rest of the world.
+We were repeatedly warned about the upcoming difficulties, but the deficit and public debt increased too quickly, banks gave out indiscriminate loans, and subsequently the government could no longer help.
+This situation no one will envy.
+In recent years, the volume of commercial loans in Cyprus has grown to very large.
+At 10% growth of the economy (in nominal terms), the credit mass increased by 25%.
+This should not be, especially if the funds are used to finance a limited number of industries, including construction.
+A typical loan format in Cyprus is based on the value of real estate pledging.
+And if the value of this property falls, big problems begin.

 Another reason for the crisis in Cyprus was the entry into the eurozone.
 The country was ready for it, and received a number of important benefits, but we did not take up his duties with sufficient seriousness.
 After joining any monetary union, it is necessary to closely monitor its competitiveness, fiscal policy ...